Sleep disorder testing carried out by NHS doubles

 The lack of oxygen to the brain causes those with the condition to wake up or have regular interruptions to their sleep.
 Common symptoms include loud snoring or gasping and grunting whilst asleep.

-Those with the condition usually manage it by wearing an oxygen mask at night, or other oral devices that keep the airways open.
+Those with the condition can choose to manage it by wearing an oxygen mask at night, or other oral devices that keep the airways open.
 Many are encouraged to lose weight and in some cases people can undergo surgery to remove excess tissue in their passageways.

 Analysing data collected by NHS England, the BBC has found the number of sleeping disorder tests has increased every year over the past decade.